nkirschi/Freddie/README.md

 # Freddie

-This is the code repository accompanying the Bachelor's thesis of _Nikolas Kirschstein_.
+This is the code repository accompanying the paper

-> Deep Active Learning with Artificial Neural Networks for Automatic Detection of Mercury’s Bow Shock and Magnetopause Crossing Signatures in NASA’s MESSENGER Magnetometer Observations
+> Deep Active Learning for Automatic Detection of Mercury’s Bow Shock and Magnetopause Crossing Signatures using MESSENGER Magnetometer Observations

-We are currently turning my thesis into a journal paper.
-The final version of the source code will be available on _Zenodo_ as part of the publication.
+TODO: bibtex snippet

 ## Installation